jetmiky/bina-masjid/README.md

 ## :video_game: Development

+### Run Firebase Emulator Suite (Optinal)

-After completing the initialization steps, you only have to start Firebase Emulators everytime starting development.
-Why is that necessary?
-To make sure that it won't affect the production API usage, databases, etc.
+After completing the initialization steps, start Firebase Emulators to make sure the development proccess won't affect the production API usage, databases, etc.

 ```
-cd functions
 npm run serve
 ```

-- Open the application in the browser, by default its address should be _http://localhost:5500/public_
+This will also provide the hosting emulator in _http://localhost:5000_, but it doesn't support hot reloading, so I recommend to still use live-server extension and it should be accessible in _http://localhost:5500/public_

+If you're not using Firebase Emulators Suite, please adjust the BASE_API_URL configuration accordingly.

 ### Development collaboration